 Reduce Cell Phone Use While Driving

 Cell phones have become our go-to device while in the car.
 We use them to get directions, play audio, connect with others and get information.
 They can also be your most important device in an emergency, too.
 However, using a cell phone while driving takes your eyes off the road.
-While you may not be able to eliminate cell phone usage entirely, you want to minimize any unnecessary usage and use it as safely as possible.
+Minimize any unnecessary usage and use your phone as safely as possible.

 According to NHTSA, distracted driving claimed 3,142 lives in 2019 and caused an additional 424,000 injuries.